-On January 31, 2024, the Company and Ault Lending entered into the AL SPA for the purchase of up to 6,000 shares of Series B Convertible Preferred Stock and warrants to purchase shares up to 600,000 shares of Common Stock.
-The AL SPA provides that Ault Lending may purchase up to \$6 million of Series B Convertible Preferred Stock in one or more closings.
-Ault Lending has the right to purchase up to \$2 million of Series B Convertible Preferred Stock, on or before March 31, 2024, and the right to purchase up to \$4 million of Series B Convertible Preferred Stock after March 31, 2024, but on or before March 31, 2025 (the "Termination Date").
-The Agreement will automatically terminate if the final closing has not occurred prior to the Termination Date.
+On January 31, 2024, the Company and Ault Lending entered into a securities purchase agreement (the "AL SPA") for the purchase of up to 6,000 shares of Series B Convertible Preferred Stock and warrants to purchase shares up to 66,667 shares of Common Stock.
+The AL SPA provided that Ault Lending could have purchased up to \$6 million of Series B Convertible Preferred Stock in one or more closings.
+Ault Lending had the right to purchase up to \$2 million of Series B Convertible Preferred Stock, on or before March 31, 2024, and the right to purchase up to \$4 million of Series B Convertible Preferred Stock after March 31, 2024, but on or before March 31, 2025 (the "Termination Date").
+The final closing did not occur prior to the Termination Date and the AL SPA automatically terminated.

-On January 31, 2024, the Company sold 1,220 shares of Series B Convertible Preferred Stock and warrants to purchase 122,000 shares of Common Stock with an exercise price of \$12.00, for a total purchase price of \$1.22 million.
+On January 31, 2024, the Company sold 1,220 shares of Series B Convertible Preferred Stock and warrants to purchase 13,556 shares of Common Stock with an exercise price of \$108.00, for a total purchase price of \$1.22 million.
 The purchase price was paid by the cancellation of \$1.15 million of cash advances made by Ault Lending to the Company between November 9, 2023 and January 31, 2024 and a subscription receivable of \$70,000.

-On March 26, 2024, the Company sold 780 shares of Series B Convertible Preferred Stock and warrants to purchase 78,000 shares of Common Stock with an exercise price of \$12.00, for a total purchase price of \$780,000.
+On March 26, 2024, the Company sold 780 shares of Series B Convertible Preferred Stock and warrants to purchase8,667 shares of Common Stock with an exercise price of \$108.00, for a total purchase price of \$780,000.

-On April 29, 2024, the Company sold 100 shares of Series B Convertible Preferred Stock and warrants to purchase 10,000 shares of Common Stock with an exercise price of \$12.00, for a total purchase price of \$100,000.
+On April 29, 2024, the Company sold 100 shares of Series B Convertible Preferred Stock and warrants to purchase1,111 shares of Common Stock with an exercise price of \$108,00, for a total purchase price of \$100,000.

 The Series B Convertible Preferred Stock has a stated value of \$1,000 per share ("Stated Value") and does not accrue dividends.
-Each share of Series B Convertible Preferred Stock is convertible into a number of shares of Common Stock determined by dividing the Stated Value by \$10.00 (the "Conversion Price").
+Each share of Series B Convertible Preferred Stock is convertible into a number of shares of Common Stock determined by dividing the Stated Value by \$90.00 (the "Conversion Price").
 The Conversion Price is subject to adjustment in the event of an issuance of Common Stock at a price per share lower than the Conversion Price then in effect, as well as upon customary stock splits, stock dividends, combinations or similar events.
-The holders of the Series B Convertible Preferred Stock are entitled to vote with the Common Stock as a single class on an asconverted basis, subject to applicable law provisions of the Delaware General Company Law and Nasdaq, provided however, that for purposes of complying with Nasdaq regulations, the conversion price, for purposes of determining the number of votes the holder of Series B Convertible Preferred Stock is entitled to cast, shall not be lower than \$8.73 (the "Voting Floor Price"), which represents the closing sale price of the Common Stock on the trading day immediately prior to the Execution Date.
+The holders of the Series B Convertible Preferred Stock are entitled to vote with the Common Stock as a single class on an asconverted basis, subject to applicable law provisions of the Delaware General Company Law and Nasdaq, provided however, that for purposes of complying with Nasdaq regulations, the conversion price, for purposes of determining the number of votes the holder of Series B Convertible Preferred Stock is entitled to cast, shall not be lower than \$78.57 (the "Voting Floor Price"), which represents the closing sale price of the Common Stock on the trading day immediately prior to the Execution Date.
 The Voting Floor Price shall be adjusted for stock dividends, stock splits, stock combinations and other similar transactions.
-Upon a liquidation event the holders of Series B Convertible Preferred Stock receive a liquidation preference ahead of Common Stockholders.
+Upon a liquidation event the holders of Series B Convertible Preferred Stock receive a liquidation preference ahead of common stockholders.